baltimoreheritage/course-in-a-box/modules/resources/_posts/2000-01-09-course-built.md

 ---
 title: Building this course
-excerpt: "Learn why good history starts with good questions."
+excerpt: “How is this website built.”
 published: true
 ---

 Note: This list is in process and will be updated and expanded.

 ## Tools in use